Where to Ski in Japan

 Of those that report the statistic,

-Niseko ski resort in Hokkaido receives the most snowfall and is well known for the deep powder.
+Niseko ski resort in Hokkaido receive the most snowfall and are well known for the deep powder.
 The cold weather systems that move across the Sea of Japan from Siberia are responsible for the deep dry powder.
 Nearby

 Rusutsu also receives abundant snowfall (14 metres), as does